Particular/docs.particular.net/persistence/dynamodb/sagas.md

 ---
 title: Sagas (DynamoDB)
-summary: How to configure Saga persistence in DynamoDB
+summary: How to configure saga persistence in DynamoDB
 component: DynamoDB
 reviewed: 2023-03-16
 related: